 - 30. Division 1 outlines the application of Part 4. - 31.
-Division 2 sets out the Daily fees and travel tier (Table 4A), remuneration packaging and other related matters for part-time office holders.
-It implements the general adjustment described in paragraph 9 of this document. - 32.
-Division 3 sets out the Annual fees (Table 4B) and other related matters for AAT members.
-It implements the general adjustment described in paragraph 9 of this document. - 33.
+Division 2 sets out the Daily fees and travel tier (Table 4A), remuneration packaging and other related matters for part-time office holders. - 32.
+Division 3 sets out the Annual fees (Table 4B) and other related matters for AAT members. - 33.
 The provisions of this Part remain otherwise unchanged from those contained in Part 4 of the previous determination.